 Why use link triggers?

-- If a user clicks on a link to one of your products but doesn't buy, consider sending out an email with a discount code to help encourage a purchase.
+- If a user clicks on a link to one of your products but doesn't buy, consider sending out an email with a discount code to encourage a purchase.

 - After writing a bunch of email courses, send out an email with links to each course; use link triggers to automatically subscribe each user to the course(s) that they select from the links in your email.

-The options with link triggers are nearly limitless, and tracking user interest is one of the best ways to keep the subscribers that you have and improve engagement.
+The options with link triggers are nearly limitless, and tracking user interest is one of the best ways to keep the subscribers you have and improve engagement.
 You're empowering your email subscribers with choices, and people love feeling in control.

 10. Check out what other bloggers are doing

-My last tip isn't about your opt-in form or email marketing strategy per say, but it does relate to the overall “ideation” process of coming up with your next idea: pay attention to what the influencers are doing.
+My last tip isn't about your opt-in form or email marketing strategy per se, but it does relate to the overall “ideation” process of coming up with your next idea: pay attention to what the influencers are doing.

 Sign up for other email lists and check out what the successful people do.
 I'm talking about folks like Neil Patel and Ramit Sethi.
 Learn from those who kill it with their email marketing strategy.
 They are proven.
 And, most of them have tried every trick in the book.
 They know what works and put the best techniques to good use.

 Oh, but here's the thing: If you like someone's email strategy, don't just steal it.
-It's okay to copy, but be sure that you're installing your own bit of flair into your emails.
+It's okay to copy, but be sure you're installing your own bit of flair into your emails.

 Remember that audiences between blogs are vastly different.
 What works for them won't necessarily work for you because their audience might be different from yours.

-My larger point is to expose yourself to as many ideas, techniques and tactics that you can.
+My larger point is to expose yourself to as many ideas, techniques, and tactics that you can.
 Use those that make the most sense and use things like UTM codes to judge their effectiveness.
 Keep what works and ditch was doesn't.